brightec/Guidelines_Android/project_and_code_guidelines.md

 This is good: `import foo.Bar;`

-See more info [here](https://source.android.com/source/code-style.html#fully-qualify-imports) Use Android Studio tool by right-click on file then select Optimize Imports
+See more info [here](https://source.android.com/source/code-style.html#fully-qualify-imports) Use Android Studio tool by right-click on file then select Optimize Imports.
+This should, as a minimum, be used before a submission is made on every file that you have changed in that submission.

 ## 2.2 Java style rules